Why An Apple A Day Keeps The Doctor Away

 - 2 tsp.
 Cinnamon powder (or whatever quantity you would like).

-- Another other spices that you like such as turmeric and ginger.
+- Any other spices that you like such as turmeric and ginger.

 - Wash and dice the apples and put into a suitable pan